dimitra-anasta/my-html-portfolio/README.md

 The trickiest part of this challenge was designing the layout of my portfolio with multiple flexboxes.
 I had a lot of trial and error with sizing, flex wrap, justify-content, and align-items.
 I also included titles on top of each flexbox which was challenging to create.
 For my first project, I made the title a button that when it is clicked, directs you to a new tab where you find my first project.

 My contact information was created in the footer of my html.
 Here, I inserted four ways to contact me; a telephone number, email, GitHub, and LinkedIn.
 I used href to create a link that directs you to the sites provided and target="_blank" to make sure the links open in a separate tab.
-2
+To insert the icons next to each contact link, I used w3schools.com to learn what I needed to insert into my html for the icon to appear.

 ## Credits